Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Results

 \section{Results}

 The OptBench Pt(111) heptamer benchmark probes efficiency in the regime of solid-state surface diffusion.
 Table \ref{tbl:optbench_summary} summarizes the performance statistics.
-Despite the use of a simple linear initialization and a tighter convergence criterion (\(0.001 \text{ eV}/\text{\AA}\)), RONEB demonstrates superior efficiency.
-The hybrid protocol reduced the mean computational cost by approximately \(28\%\), dropping from 397 force calls with CINEB to 286 with RONEB.
-Wall-clock time reflected this gain, with the mean optimization time decreasing from 2.44 seconds to 1.11 seconds.
-This speedup occurred without compromising accuracy.
-The average RMSD between the final saddle point configurations stood at \(6.8 \times 10^{-5} \text{\AA}\), with energetic differences remaining effectively zero.
-This confirms that RONEB reliably locates the same transition states as the baseline CINEB, even when applied to metallic surface diffusion processes with multiple competing mechanisms.
+Despite the use of a simple linear initialization and a tighter convergence criterion (\(0.001 \text{ eV}/\text{\AA}\)), OCI-NEB demonstrates improved efficiency.
+OCI-NEB reduced the mean computational cost by 31\%, from 409 to 280 evaluations.
+Of the 59 mechanisms, 52 show improvement while 7 exhibit modest regressions (up to 18\% increased cost), all on systems where the dimer triggers near a shallow basin.
+The average RMSD between final saddle configurations is \(6.8 \times 10^{-5} \text{\AA}\) with negligible energetic differences, confirming that OCI-NEB locates the same transition states as CI-NEB on this benchmark.

-While the OptBench Pt(111) heptamer benchmark probes efficiency for solid-state surface diffusion, the Baker-Chan set effectively probes molecular reactions in the gas phase.
+While the OptBench Pt(111) heptamer benchmark demonstrates efficiency gains for solid-state surface transitions, the Baker-Chan set focuses on molecular reactions in the gas phase.
 Table \ref{tbl:baker_results} summarizes the computational cost for each system in the Baker-Chan benchmark.
-RONEB demonstrates a consistent advantage, yielding a mean reduction in force evaluations of approximately \(44\%\) across the dataset.
+OCI-NEB demonstrates a consistent advantage: a \(2.44\times\) overall speedup (13920 vs 5712 total force evaluations; median per-system ratio \(2.20\times\)).
+OCI-NEB strictly improves performance on all 24 systems with 0/24 regressions, with speedup ratios ranging from \(1.43\times\) to \(8.76\times\).
+The reported parameters were determined via an optuna-based sensitivity study using tree-structured Parzen estimation \cite{bergstraAlgorithmsHyperParameterOptimization2011} (Figure \ref{fig:optuna_study}).

 Figure \ref{fig:dumbbell_plot} visualizes the system-specific efficiency gains.
-The breakdown demonstrates that the performance differential varies across the test set although the RONEB strictly performs better for every system.
-For straightforward rearrangements (e.g., \texttt{07}, \texttt{19}), both methods perform comparably.
-For systems exhibiting larger structural reorganizations or flatter potential energy landscapes (e.g., \texttt{06}, \texttt{18}, \texttt{24}), the gap widens.
-The ``dumbbell'' spans in Figure \ref{fig:dumbbell_plot} illustrate these reductions, indicating that RONEB prevents the cost blowouts associated sections of configuration space with near zero forces.
+The breakdown demonstrates that the performance differential varies across the test set although the OCI-NEB strictly performs better for every system.
+For straightforward rearrangements (e.g., \texttt{05}, \texttt{06}), both methods perform comparably.
+For systems exhibiting larger structural reorganizations or flatter potential energy landscapes (e.g., \texttt{23}, \texttt{09}, \texttt{01}), the gap widens.
+The ``dumbbell'' spans in Figure \ref{fig:dumbbell_plot} illustrate these reductions; OCI-NEB prevents the cost blowouts in sections of configuration space with near-zero forces.